Alcohol and Mental Health: How Alcohol Effects Anxiety and Depression

 Alcohol Use and Anxiety

 According to a study on anxiety and AUD , a person with an anxiety disorder is two to three times more likely to develop an alcohol abuse disorder.
 When individuals with anxiety drink alcohol, they may feel an initial alleviation of their symptoms as well as a sense of euphoria.
 However, the symptoms of hangovers and alcohol withdrawal following heavy drinking can heighten feelings of anxiousness and interfere with ones daily obligations, contributing to even more agitation.
-This feeling of dread and anxiety associated a hangover is commonly referred to as "hangxiety," but for those with existing anxiety conditions, this side effect of drinking can feel unbearable.
+This feeling of dread and anxiety associated with a hangover is commonly referred to as "hangxiety," but for those with existing anxiety conditions, this side effect of drinking can feel unbearable.
 Individuals with anxiety may be driven to drink more to tamper their stress and re-establish the sense of euphoria, resulting in a dangerous cycle of alcohol abuse.

 Unhealthy Drinking Behaviors and Alcohol Use Disorder (AUD)